Aldaba, et al. vs. COMELEC

 Precedents Cited

 - Navarro v.
-Ermita, G.R.
-No. 180050, 10 February 2010 — Referenced as a recent instance where the Court, exercising judicial review, struck down a law creating a province for non-compliance with population and land mass requirements under relevant legislation.
+Ermita — Cited to demonstrate the SC's recent exercise of judicial review to strike down a law creating a province for non-compliance with population and land mass requirements.

 Provisions